 Pailin and I video-talked almost every day (6:00 am LA time/9:00 pm Thai time).
 I knew a lot of our relatives, but not all.
 No matter.
 Magical minutes for LK and his lady, but also pure gold for me as I was able to connect in real time with my extended family.
 These calls made me realize how much a part of my life they were and are.
-During this time I met the officer and his beautiful wife (I had known about them since 2014, but had never met them).
+During this time I met a colonel in the Thai Army and his beautiful wife (I had known about them since 2014, but had never met them).
 At different times during Pailin’s trips she has spent great time with them and her brother and sister-in-law.
 This led to my introduction to them, cemented a friendship, and opened the door to an offer I never expected.

 LK’s office in Uttaradit, Thailand, on 26nov2014.
 Pailin and I spent a lot of time at her sister and brother-in-law’s home, and Not and Font have certainly become my sister and brother.
 Great memories, and good work on my last Geronimo article for Wild West as well as making decent progress on my book projects. (photo © Louis Kraft 2014)